Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Introduction and statement of results

 \begin{remark}We make a couple of remarks here. \begin{itemize} \item [(i)] The number $\sqrt{3}/2$ has a crucial geometric meaning.
 For this number onward the boundary of any analytic disc attached to $M_t$ have to pass through the CR singularity, the origin.
-It seems an hyperbolic sector is appearing in the picture.
+It seems a hyperbolic sector is appearing in the picture.
+In another viewpoint, both the matrices corresponding to Weinstock's normal form (see Lemma~\ref{lem-normformplane}) of the planes have nonreal eigenvalues if and only if $0<t<\sqrt{3}/2$.